-I'm Wenhe Wang, a Data Scientist with a Master's in Visual Computing from SFU.
-I specialize in computer vision, NLP, and cloud data solutions, and have experience developing models to optimize fraud detection, process image, enhance data pipelines, and automate text analysis.
+I'm Wenhe Wang, a Senior Applied Machine Learning Scientist with a Master's in Visual Computing from SFU.
+I build production AI systems across LLM, RAG, and agentic pipelines, computer vision, and cloud data infrastructure — shipping models for fraud detection, content moderation, image processing, multi-agent assistants, and conversational AI.

-My work spans sectors from CAD, BIM, Edge Devices, FinTech, Consulting to Short Video industry, including leading projects at Autodesk, Samsung Research Canada, Cavallo Technologies, TikTok, China Guangfa Bank, and KPMG.
+My work spans sectors from CAD, BIM, edge devices, fintech, and consulting to short-video platforms, including leading projects at Autodesk, Samsung Research Canada, Cavallo Technologies, TikTok, China Guangfa Bank, and KPMG.

-I received my M.S. in Financial Engineering from University of Reading in 2019 and my B.Ec. in Financial Engineering from Nankai University in 2017.
+I received my M.Sc. in Financial Engineering from University of Reading in 2019 and my B.Ec. in Financial Engineering from Nankai University in 2017.

 Wenhe Wang and Gouttham Nambirajam